Design - Terms and Conditions

 (iii) other obligations of the Supplier which are stated in the Contract to be a requirement of Completion, or which are otherwise required to be undertaken prior to Completion have been completed;

-(g) Completion Time means the time (if any) stated in the Reference Schedule by which the Supplier is required to achieve Completion as extended (if at all) pursuant to the Contract;
+Completion Time means the time (if any) stated in the Reference Schedule by which the Supplier is required to achieve Completion, as extended pursuant to the Contract;

-(j) Design Documents means the drawings, specifications and other information, samples, models, patterns and the like (if any) required by the Contract and created (including by the Supplier) as part of the Services;
+Design Documents means the drawings, specifications and other information, samples, models, patterns and the like (if any) required by the Contract and created by the Supplier as part of the Services;

-(k) Deliverables means those records, reports, designs, specifications, certificates and other documents, whether electronic documents or hard copy format) required by the Contract to be handed over to the Principal by the Supplier (and all information advice, designs, calculations and recommendations in those documents);
+Deliverables means those records, reports, designs, specifications, certificates and other documents required by the Contract to be handed over to the Principal by the Supplier including the Design Documents;

-(l) Discloser and Disclosee have the meanings given in clause 1.1(h);
+Discloser and Disclosee have the meanings given in clause 0;

 (i) for the purpose of performing the Contract;